aommoaGitHub/stopwatch/README.md

 ### double, Double and BigDecimal
 The table indicates that in the same count, summing array of double is the fastest.
 Double is the second.
 And BigDecimal is slowest.<br />

-**double** is a primitive type that will be put into registers.
-Registers are very fast processing.
+**double** is a primitive type.
 Primitive type doesn't like Object type such as `Double` and `BigDecimal`.
 It doesn't have any attributes and methods.
-Also, store less digit cause taking less time for computation.<br />
+Also, store less digit and don't have to unbox before computation as `Object type`.
+So it takes less time for computation.<br />

 **Double** and **BigDecimal** work like `String` but `BigDecimal` store digit larger than `Double` and `double`.
 So `BigDecimal` take a lot of time for computation.<br />
 *****